AlphonsaJo/DSA/README.md

 # DSA

+### A readme compiled by me consisting of notes on various DSA codes.

 Data structures are specialized formats for organizing and storing data, such as arrays, linked lists, stacks, and trees.
 Algorithms are step-by-step procedures or formulas for solving problems and performing tasks, like sorting and searching.

 ### Importance of DSA